 Parent Advisory Board

-Oleksandra Balyasna is a head of the Early Birds Ukrainian Preemie Parent Association which she co-founded in 2016.
+Oleksandra Balyasna is the head of the Early Birds Ukrainian Preemie Parent Association which she co-founded in 2016.
 Oleksandra is a mother of a child born preterm in 2012.
-During her stay in the NICU Oleksandra faced a lack of support and of main goods for preterm babies, leading her to the foundation of a social business for the production of nests and tiny clothes, her main activity till today.
+During her stay in the NICU Oleksandra faced a lack of information, support and basic goods for preterm babies, leading her to the foundation of a social business with the production of nests and tiny clothes for babies.

-Alongside her social business, Oleksandra organised many charity and social projects and finally co-founded the parent association, where the dialogue between parents, professionals, government and companies can now also be more effectively organised.
-Prior to working for the Association Oleksandra had been involved in charity projects within the Foundation Velvet hearts for more than 7 years helping children, elderly people, animals.
+Since 2016 Oleksandra is mainly taking care of the parent association, where the dialogue between parents, professionals, government and pharmaceutical companies is organized.
+Prior to working in the Association Oleksandra was engaged in the international corporate sector within internal communication tasks and had been involved in charity projects helping children, elderly people, animals.

 Selina is a mother of a surviving preterm child in Africa, an advocate for Maternal and Newborn Health and the Founder and Executive Director of the African Foundation for Premature Babies and Neonatal Care (AFPNC).
 Selina is a Human Resource Professional with over 10 years’ experience in working on local and international human capital development projects.